Public-Health-Informatics-Munich/covid19-teststation-termine/Readme.md

 Now browse the app with your browser at http://localhost:8000/

 (**_HINT_**)
+The included docker-compose config in this repository doesn't persist the database (meaning if you restart the server, all data will be lost).

-To persist the postgres database create a directory add follow lines to the postgres service:
+To persist the postgres database create a directory add follow lines to the postgres service inside your `docker-compose.yml` file:
 ```
  volumes:
   - ./postgres-data:/var/lib/postgresql/data